 - Use Times New Roman, 12 point, black only

 - Set 1" margins (left and right) and justify paragraphs

 The timing of responses to the APR depends in part on when the FAS budget is finalized with the University Administration, but our intention is to have responses released by June 30, 2018.

 Provide a brief synopsis (no more than 500 words or one to two pages) highlighting the strategic plans for the department or program in achieving its academic goals [e.g. snapshot of where the department stands (research profile), areas of strength/weakness and recent relevant rankings (primary peer competitors), description of efforts to increase diversity in the department (at all levels), directions of where the department wants to go, etc.].

 Provide a short bulleted summary of the department’s highest priority requests (including relevant cost information).
 Please rank your requests in order of the highest importance first.
-Note whether they will improve diversity and if internal resources can be redeployed to fund (all or in part) these needs.
-Given the reduced funding available, departments should refrain from proposing permanent on-going items (except for faculty recruitment proposals).
+Note how they meet strategic goals identified above and if internal resources can be redeployed to fund (all or in part) these needs.
+Given the limited funding available, departments should refrain from proposing permanent on-going items (except for faculty recruitment proposals).
 Requests will only be considered if they are prioritized in this section.